emsig/emsig.github.io/README.md

     - Reflected wave
     - Airwave (semi-analytical in the case of step-responses)
 - Modelling routines:
-  - Bipole: arbitrary oriented, finite length bipoles with given source strength, space-frequency and space-time domains.
+  - `bipole`: arbitrary oriented, finite length bipoles with given source strength, space-frequency and space-time domains.
-  - Dipole: infinitesimal small dipoles oriented along the principal axis, normalized field, space-frequency and space-time domains.
+  - `dipole`: infinitesimal small dipoles oriented along the principal axes, normalized field, space-frequency and space-time domains.
-  - Wavenumber: as previous routine, but returns the wavenumber-frequency response.
+  - `wavenumber`: as `dipole`, but returns the wavenumber-frequency domain response.
-  - GPR: Model the ground-penetrating radar response for given central frequency, using a Ricker wavelet (experimental).
+  - `gpr`: Model the ground-penetrating radar response for given central frequency, using a Ricker wavelet (experimental).
-  - Analytical: interface to the analytical, space-frequency and space-time domain solutions.
+  - `analytical`: interface to the analytical, space-frequency and space-time domain solutions.